Finding your unique niche is the key to opening the door to new prospects and exponential growth.

 and sales interactions to better align with the customer’s pre-sale needs.

-Of course, in today’s modern B2B world—people are using online research to their advantage prior to sealing the deal more than ever before.
-In fact, the dark funnel of online content (Reddit, online review websites, professional associations, text messaging, etc.) has forever changed the B2B buying process.
+Of course, in today’s B2B world, people are using online research to their advantage more than ever before before sealing the deal.
+The dark funnel of online content (Reddit, online review websites, professional associations, text messaging, etc.) has forever changed the B2B buying process.

 As B2C buying habits and patterns increasingly affect the B2B buying journey—transparency is key!

-Because there’s no longer a linear process of tracking and ensuring leads are flowing smoothly through the sales funnel you intended, getting ahead of the curve and protecting that funnel is crucial.
+Because tracking and ensuring leads flow smoothly through the sales funnel you intended is no longer linear, getting ahead of the curve and protecting that funnel is crucial.

 With that in mind, here are some questions to ask to do so successfully: